khannoori/fiziq-backend/README.md

 Another usefull feature of the admin application is the **Interactive Console** which lets you execute some python code within the context of your application.
 The following snippet demonstrates how one can add entities to the datastore through the Interactive Console.
-You can copy-&-past the code into the Interace Console and execute it.
+You can copy-&-past the code into the Interactive Console and execute it.

 ```Python